SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *Hopefully my attempt to tell Fluttershy might make this go smoother…*

-Pinkie bounces to her bathroom and flicks on the light, before standing in front of the mirror.
+Pinkie bounces to her bathroom and flicks on the light before standing in front of the mirror.

 She smiles a big, wide smile at her reflection.